webdriverio/webdriverio/website/blog/2019-07-15-cucumberjs-v5-released.md

 One of the downsides might be that you are using methods that are based on the JSONWire Protocol, that are not supported by the newest drivers like for example ChromeDriver 74+.
 This might result in errors like for example `browser.positionClick() is not a function`.
 If you see this error you are using a not supported method for the W3C supported Driver.
 See the API documentation [here](https://webdriver.io/docs/api.html) to see which command is a Webdriver Protocol (W3C) or a JSONWire protocol command.

+Just a little side note, we tried to keep all `browser` and `element` commands, see the link above, agnostic to the protocol.
+Nothing changed here for you.
+To provide you some insight on how this works please check for example the `keys` command, you will find the support for both protocols [here](https://github.com/webdriverio/webdriverio/blob/master/packages/webdriverio/src/commands/browser/keys.js#L45-L50).

 If you want to use W3C with cloud vendors, like for example Sauce Labs or Browserstack, you need to use a vendor specific prefix in your capabilities.
 Please check the websites of the vendors to see what you need to do